Aritra022/Animal-rescue-android/README.md

 A full-stack Android application for reporting and rescuing abandoned or injured animals, using MongoDB, Express, Java, and Postman API testing.
 An Android-based animal rescue system that lets users report stray or injured animals by uploading photos and details, enabling volunteers to respond in real-time.
-Built with MongoDB, Java, Express, and Postman-tested APIs.

 #some more information👇🏻